 - Publications & Insights

-Terry Mwango is a partner in our Nairobi office.
+Terry Mwango heads our Litigation & Disputes practice in our Nairobi office.

 - Acting for various multinational corporations in intellectual property disputes in the High Court, Court of Appeal and tribunals.

 - Acting for the directors of a bank in receivership, in various suits in the High Court, that will set precedent on receiverships in Kenya.